jmchor/activity_logger/README.md

 - GET /home
      - renders the home page
 - GET /profile
      - renders the profile page
 - POST /logout
      - Deletes the session cookie and redirects to /login
 - POST /profile/delete-account
      - compares user password and deletes the user
+- GET /profile/statistic
+     - receives a statistics object and renders the auth/statistics view

 #### Activity Route